project-origin/registry/doc/concept/unique-proofs-using-tries-merkleproofs.md

 ## Story

-In order to facilitate making claims of energy a digital asset with unique claims at scale we are faced with a set of challenges that must be addressed in order to achieve a production ready, scalable solution.
+In order to facilitate making claims of energy a digital asset with unique claims at scale, we are faced with a set of challenges that must be addressed in order to achieve a production-ready, scalable solution.

 We have conducted research in tries / merkle tree structures in order to be able to locally batch a set of transactions involving issuance of production and consumption certificates and the subsequent claims on these certficates.